-SCHOOL ATTEDNANCE IMPROVEMENT CONFERENCE
+SCHOOL ATTENDANCE IMPROVEMENT CONFERENCE

-District staff shall notify the person in parental relation in writing, email and/or by telephone of the SAIC.
+When a student has been absent for three (3) days during the current school year without a lawful excuse, district staff shall provide notice to the person in parental relation who resides in the same household as the student within ten (10) school days of the student's third unexcused absence.
+The notice may include the offer of a School Attendance Improvement Conference.
 The purpose of the SAIC is to examine the student's absences and reasons for the absences in an effort to improve attendance with or without additional services.